13 best things to do in Hvar town – the ultimate guide to the town of Hvar

 We stayed at Apartments Ivanovic and loved it, it was clean, spacious and quiet.
 What we didn’t necessarily love is the walk up the hill, but this was a necessary evil in order to have secure parking in front of the house.

-If you prefer to stay in a hotel rather than an apartment then Adriana Hvar Spa Hotel is the perfect choice smack in the middle of town.
+If you prefer to stay in a hotel rather than an apartment then Adriana Hvar Spa Hotel is the perfect choice smack in the middle of town and Hotel Moeesy will take your breath away.

 Hektorovic house